maxmacstn/EasyOrder-Android-Client/README.md

 - Laizen Pappiti - Server Developer

 ## Parts of project
-- Android client app (this github)
+- Android client app (this github page)
 - [Server](https://github.com/coregameHD/EasyOrderDashboard) - Store the Menu Database and manage all of the order information
 - [Dashboard](https://github.com/EnviableYapper0/EasyOrderServer) - Show the order data from the database and it can remove the order after food making process was done.